jermspeaks/jermspeaks.github.io/_posts/letters/2017-10-30-strangers-5-julie-valenti.md

 Julie's takeaway is to understand and resolve your childhood trauma.
 Resolution may come in the form of rewiring your brain.

+## Promotion

+I read through Julie's book and highly recommend it.
+(I will be leaving her a review on Amazon.)

+I want to giveaway one free copy of Julie's book to one of my readers.
+To enter, reply to this email and tell me what you think of this series so far.
+If you read this on my social media links, [subscribe to the newsletter](http://tinyletter.com/jeremywong).
+New subscribers will be added to the raffle automatically.
+You have one week to apply.
+Deadline is November 6th, 2017, 12AM PST.

+And, if I have perked your interests with childhood trauma, please buy Julie's book.
+It's a fast read, certainly within one flight from San Francisco to St. Louis.
+It doesn't only help identify the problem, but also offer questions on how to utilize the 20 concepts.
+[Amazon link]().

 <!--
 Outline
 	Introduction